gem5bootcamp/lps2024/slides/03-Developing-gem5-models/09-extending-gem5-models.md

 ## 01-local-inst-tracker

 For our SE script, we first attach a LocalInstTracker to each core object with a threshold of 100,000 instructions.
-We will not start listening to the core's committed instruction from the start of the simulation.
+We will not start listening to the core's committed instructions from the start of the simulation.

 ```python
 from m5.objects import LocalInstTracker